zThundy/CS2-Server-on-ARM/README.md

 make -j4
 sudo make install
 ```
 I decided that I wanted to add BOX32 to the compiled box64 since I didn't know if the standard compile would work with CS2.
-I was throwing shit at the wall to see what was sticking. (it worked in the end so 🤷‍♂️)
+I was throwing shit at the wall to see what was sticking. (it worked in the end so 🤷‍♂️)<br>
-since it was my first time installing box64, I executed
+Since it was my first time installing box64, I executed
 ```bash
 sudo systemctl restart systemd-binfmt
 ```